 - Be on the lookout for price-matching and best rate guarantees.
 For example, with the hotels.com “Best Rate Guarantee“, they'll refund the difference if you find a lower rate prior to your stay.

 - Request upgrades!!
 Hotels are usually pretty accommodating (ha!), and it never hurts to ask for what you want.
-For example: tell the manager you're trying to decide between theirs and another hotel, but the other hotel offers free wi-fi to guests and theirs doesn't, then ask if they'll provide complimentary wi-fi during your stay.
+For example: tell the manager you're trying to decide between their hotel and another option, but mention that the only difference is that the other hotel offers free Wi-Fi to guests and theirs doesn't.
+Then ask if they'll provide complimentary wi-fi during your stay.

 - Always be on the lookout for discounts.
 There's a discount for nearly everything these days.
 Here are a few of the most popular discount programs for travelers…